open-contracting/standard-development-handbook/docs/systems/services.md

 For the `ocds` project, [IAM](https://console.cloud.google.com/iam-admin/iam?organizationId=1015889055088&project=ocds-172716) should only include Google-managed service accounts and `ods-crm-redmine-backup`.
 [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts?organizationId=1015889055088&project=ocds-172716) should only include default service accounts and `ods-crm-redmine-backup`.
 It should only use two storage buckets (`crm-open-contracting-org-daily-backups` and `crm-open-contracting-org-weekly-backups`).

 The other projects are `library` (two storage buckets), `glossary` (no resources) and `standard-maintenance-scripts` (no resources).

+### Drive

+All users with access to [this folder](https://drive.google.com/drive/folders/0B79uNIOfT24eZTZqZjNNblVrek0) should belong to the above organizations.

 ### Groups